 Bank Account Use Case

-The implementation solution for this use case will consist of two BankAccount RESTful HTTP PUT invocations one for the first account and one for the second.
+The implementation solution for this use case consists of two BankAccount RESTful HTTP PUT invocations; one for the first account and one for the second.
 Because there is a requirement to implement stateful semantics on the server, the inclusion of a unique Transaction Id which could be included in the HTTP Request Header of both invocations will be used.
 The dollar amount of the transfer will be included in the Request Message Body JSON payload of the first invocation.

-The unique Transaction Id will be used on the server implementation to marry the two RESTful invocations.
+The unique Transaction Id will be used on the server implementation to join the two RESTful invocations.

-The happy path scenario consists of the second RESTful invocation returning a response that states that the transfer from one account to another was successful.
+The normal course scenario consists of the second RESTful invocation returning a response that states that the transfer from one account to another was successful.
 The client application service invocation orchestration would then have to reconcile the business rules whereby the two invocations were successful.

-In the case of a non-happy path, one of two failures can occur:
+In the case of an alternate course path, one of two failures can occur:

 Within the first service invocation

-The non-happy path processing if a failure occurred in the first BankAccount invocation, (e.g. there wasn’t sufficient funds in the account to do the transfer) would consist of an error response sent back alerting the client that the service call was not successful.
+The alternate course processing if a failure occurred in the first BankAccount invocation, (e.g. there are insufficient funds in the account to do the transfer) would consist of a returned error response alerting the client that the service call was unsuccessful.
 The appropriate error verbiage would be included in the JSON response payload.
 The client application service invocation orchestration would then cancel the submission of the second service.

 Within the second service invocation

-The non-happy path processing if a failure occurred in the second BankAccount invocation would consist of an error response sent back alerting the client that the service call was not successful.
+The alternatate course processing if a failure occurred in the second BankAccount invocation would consist of an error response sent back alerting the client that the service call was unsuccessful.
 The appropriate error verbiage would be included in the JSON response payload.
 The result of the first service would be nullified by whatever transaction recovery scheme was used (a pending database commit for the first bank account was cancelled, database roll back etc.)

 Bank Accounts Use Case